Japanese Artist Creates Stunning Life-Like Cat Portraits With Felted Wool

 She's even released a How-To Book!

 She does take commissions but does so through Yahoo!
 Auctions, where interested buyers submit their applications, and one is chosen at random.
-While she currently only ships to Japan, she does plan to extend her shipping internationally for her next commission.
+While she currently only ships to Japan, she plans to extend her shipping internationally for her next commission.
+You can get more information on her website and follow her work on social media:

 Hopefully, she'll have a version of her how-to book published in English in the coming months.
 But in the meantime, share this with your friends!